albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 See :doc:`RANGERINGS` and :ref:`user-features-legend` for more information.

-The display of range rings is automatically enabled in menu ``View`` -> ``User Features`` -> :ref:`user-range-rings` once using this function.
+The display of range rings is automatically enabled in menu ``View`` -> ``User Features`` -> :ref:`user-range-rings` after using this function.

 .. _show-navaid-range: